All guides

 Value-based pricing ties your fee to the outcome you deliver, not the time you spend.
 If your strategy work generates $2M in new revenue, a $200K fee is a 10x ROI for the client — and dramatically more profitable for you than billing 400 hours at $300/hour ($120K).

 This is the most profitable model for consultants who can quantify their impact.
-It also creates the best alignment with clients: you are both incentivized to maximize the outcome.
+51% of value-based consultants reach $10K+ average project value, compared to 39% of those billing hourly (Consulting Success).
+It also creates the best client alignment: you are both incentivized to maximize the outcome.

 Best for: Engagements with measurable ROI — revenue growth, cost reduction, risk mitigation, efficiency gains.
 Any situation where you can put a dollar figure on the problem and the solution.